DamLabResources/damlab-wrappers/strainline/clipqs/README.md

-# Wrapper for clipqs
+# ClipQS

 A wrapper for clipping and orienting sequences using minimap2.
 This tool aligns sequences to a reference, clips unaligned regions, and ensures proper orientation.

 ## Input
 * `sequences`